Effective bedtime rituals for improved sleep with a warm bath and candles.

 1. Set a Consistent Sleep Schedule

 Your body thrives on routine.
 Going to bed and waking up at the same time daily helps synchronize your internal clock and optimizes your sleep cycles.
-It’s like programming your body to expect rest at a certain time.
-Over time, this rhythm helps your body naturally feel sleepy at night and alert in the morning.
-If you’re struggling to maintain consistency, start by adjusting your bedtime in 15-minute increments.
+This rhythm helps your body naturally feel sleepy at night and alert in the morning.
+You can support your schedule further by optimizing your entire bedroom sleep environment.

 • Choose a bedtime that allows 7–9 hours of sleep